Outdoor Activities/Music & Movement: Plant Play

 Children will develop gross-motor and sequencing skills.

-- CDs of light classical or nature music
+- Light classical or nature music and device for playing music

 - Seeds, sprouting beans, and plants with roots exposed